 Like many sub-Saharan African governments, donors have also moved towards prioritising the secondary education sector within their aid budgets.
 Of the 49 sub-Saharan African aid recipients with data, 26 saw a fall in the share of education ODA going to basic education between 2002 and 2016 (Figure 21).
 In 23 of these 26 countries, donors reoriented their aid towards secondary education.
-In the case of Uganda and Ghana, for instance, the share of education ODA going to basic education ODA going to basic education was more than half that amount.
+In the case of Uganda and Ghana, for instance, the share of education ODA going to basic education at the beginning of the millennium was well over 70%.
+In 2016, the proportion spent on basic education was more than half that amount.
 By contrast, the proportion to secondary increased from 12% to 48% in Ghana, and from 9% to 30% in Uganda.

-Figure 21: Over the last decade the share of aid to secondary education has increased for most sub-Saharan African countries, while the share to basic education has declined Share of education ODA to basic and secondary education (2002 and 2016)
+Figure 21: Over the last decade the share of aid to secondary education has increased for most sub-Saharan African countries, while the share to basic education has declined

+Share of education ODA to basic and secondary education (2002 and 2016)

 Source: Authors' calculations based on OECD (2017).
 Accessed December 2017.

 Note: [1] Basic and secondary education ODA is inclusive of "general budget support" and "education unspecified."

-In 2016, in 32 of the 48 countries with data, the share of education ODA disbursed for postsecondary education exceeded the share disbursed for secondary education.
+In 2016, in 32 of the 48 countries with data, the share of education ODA disbursed for post-secondary education exceeded the share disbursed for secondary education.
 Among these countries are Chad, the Central African Republic and Liberia.
 The most disadvantaged children in these countries are unlikely to even complete a cycle of primary education let alone access secondary or post-secondary systems.
 This raises the question about whether donors are following the principles of progressive universalism in their decisions about disbursing aid by sub-sector in recipient countries.
 Currently, the skew towards post-secondary education would appear to suggest that a large share of aid to education is not being targeted to reach those most at risk of falling behind but instead further subsidising expenditures of children coming from the richest households.